-A restricted license will not be available if you were operating a commercial vehicle when you were arrested for driving under the influence.
+A restricted license will not be available if you were operating a commercial vehicle when you were arrested due to driving under the influence.

 WHAT CAN HAPPEN IF YOU FAIL TO ATTEND?

-Successfully completing DUI school is almost always required after a driving under the influence conviction in California.
+Successfully completing DUI school is almost always required if you’re convicted for driving under the influence California.